v6d-io/v6d/k8s/cmd/README.md

       --vineyardd.metric.enable                       enable metrics of vineyardd
       --vineyardd.metric.image string                 the metic image of vineyardd (default "vineyardcloudnative/vineyard-grok-exporter:latest")
-      --vineyardd.metric.imagePullPolicy string       the imagePullPolicy of the metric image (default "IfNotPresent") --vineyardd.service.port int                    the service port of vineyard service (default 9600) --vineyardd.service.type string                 the service type of vineyard service (default "ClusterIP") --vineyardd.size string                         The size of vineyardd.
+      --vineyardd.metric.imagePullPolicy string       the imagePullPolicy of the metric image (default "IfNotPresent") --vineyardd.reserve_memory                      Reserving enough physical memory pages for vineyardd --vineyardd.service.port int                    the service port of vineyard service (default 9600) --vineyardd.service.type string                 the service type of vineyard service (default "ClusterIP") --vineyardd.size string                         The size of vineyardd.
 You can use the power-of-two equivalents: Ei, Pi, Ti, Gi, Mi, Ki. (default "256Mi")
       --vineyardd.socket string                       The directory on host for the IPC socket file.
 The namespace and name will be replaced with your vineyard config (default "/var/run/vineyard-kubernetes/{{.Namespace}}/{{.Name}}")
       --vineyardd.spill.config string                 If you want to enable the spill mechanism, please set the name of spill config
       --vineyardd.spill.path string                   The path of spill config